porsager/postgres/README.md

 If you have revoked access to `pg_catalog` this feature will no longer work and will need to be disabled.

-You can disable fetching array types by setting `fetch_array_types` to `false` when creating an instance.
+You can disable fetching array types by setting `fetch_types` to `false` when creating an instance.

 ### Environment Variables for Options